lafona/DEXBot/docs/follow_orders.rst

 market, i.e. where are are counterparties both buying and selling.

-With a severe "bear" market, the bot can be stuck being the sole participant that is still buying against panicked humans frantically selling.
+With a severe "bear" market, the bot can be stuck being the sole participant that is still buying against a herd of panicked humans frantically selling.
 It repeatingly buys into the market and so it can run out of one asset quite quickly (although it will have bought it at lower and lower prices).

 I don't have a simple good solution (and happy to hear suggestions from experienced traders)

-I plan a smarter bot that will change its behaviour when it starts to runs low on an asset, but this will have a different name.